Common Sense Media Review

 What's the Story?

-Based on a 1960s Japanese cartoon of the same name, SPEED RACER stars Emile Hirsch as Speed, the 18-year-old middle son in a car racing family who has, as his name suggests, a gift for speed.
-But all is not fun and games: Speed's older brother appears to have died in a horrible accident that may have been engineered by an evil conglomerate -- which starts gunning for him after he turns down their offer of a lucrative contract so long as he races for them.
-Luckily, Speed has tons of support, including his race-car builder dad (John Goodman), encouraging mother (Susan Sarandon), feisty girlfriend (Christina Ricci), cheerleading brother (Paulie Litt), and the family's pet chimp.
+Based on a same-named 1960s anime, SPEED RACER stars Emile Hirsch as Speed, the 18-year-old middle son in a car racing family who has, as his name suggests, a gift for speed.
+But all is not fun and games: Speed's older brother appears to have died in a horrible accident that may have been engineered by an evil conglomerate—which then starts gunning for Speed after he turns down their offer of a lucrative contract so long as he races for them.
+Luckily, Speed has tons of support, including his race car builder dad (John Goodman), encouraging mother (Susan Sarandon), adoring girlfriend (Christina Ricci), lovable younger brother (Paulie Litt), and the family's pet chimp.
 And then there's Racer X (Matthew Fox), an enigmatic driver who recruits Speed to fight for justice.

 Is It Any Good?

-It's not entirely clear why the Wachowski sisters, the CGI geniuses behind the Matrix trilogy, didn't make this into an animated feature.
-It ertainly feels like it wants to be one.
+It's not entirely clear why the Wachowski sisters, the CGI geniuses behind the Matrix trilogy, didn't make this zany family film into an animated feature.
+Speed Racer certainly feels like it wants to be one.
 In the best sense, it has that hyperbolic feel of a Road Runner cartoon, all whiz-bang and excitement (though, that said, the first act is pretty slow).
-The race scenes look as if they're taking place inside a flashing pinball machine -- all the more appealing for young fans.
+The race scenes look as if they're taking place inside a flashing pinball machine—all the more appealing for young fans.
 But parents shouldn't worry: Except for a few salty words and some painful fight scenes, it's squeaky clean.
-Perhaps a little too squeaky clean, in fact, for Matrix fans looking for an edge.
-There isn't one (only the Mach 5's turns are sharp).

-Speed Racer also suffers from some of the pitfalls of many animated adventures -- it's light on storytelling (the underlying theme about sports being too beholden to large corporations barely gets out of the gate) and burdened with earnest, snoozy dialogue.
-The actors have so little to do -- clearly, emphasis was placed on the special effects -- that the movie almost doesn't need its big-name stars.
+Speed Racer also suffers from some of the pitfalls of many animated adventures.
+It's light on storytelling (the underlying theme about sports being too beholden to large corporations barely gets out of the gate) and it's burdened with earnest, snoozy dialogue.
+The actors have so little to do—clearly, emphasis was placed on the special effects—that the movie almost doesn't need its big-name stars.
 And the mightily stylized look goes into overdrive, potentially leaving older audiences with a migraine.
 Some may find themselves longing for a good, old-fashioned race, one that takes place on a real track, to give them some non-computer-generated excitement.

 Talk to Your Kids About ...

 Families can talk about whether Speed Racer feels more like a live-action film or a cartoon.
-Why?
-What do you think the filmmakers wanted watching it to feel like?é
+What style do you think the filmmakers were going for?
+Did they succeed?

 Movie Details